ColumbiaRoad/net-impact-bot/README.md

 If there are any errors, they are posted to the Slack admin channel.

 If a profile is found, it is posted to the Slack profile channel as a PNG image.

-### POST `/dealPNG`

-This endpoint is similar to `deals`.
-However, this doesn't post the profile to Slack.
-Instead, it returns the PNG image as the response body.

-If there are errors, the first error is included in the response body.

 ## Setup